AwfulMoo/fastapi_postgres_server/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Edit and expand on the application as needed.

 You can debug the application by pressing *F5* in [Visual Studio Code](https://code.visualstudio.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>